Elliott Frear

-Elliott Thomas Frear (born 11 September 1990) is an English professional footballer, who plays for National League South side Bath City, as a winger.
+Elliott Thomas Frear (born 11 September 1990) is an English professional footballer who plays as a winger.

 Career

 Frear signed for Exeter City at the age of 11 and progressed through the club's Centre of Excellence sides, but after three seasons he was released from the club's youth system.
 Having spent two seasons playing local club football Frear was invited to a trial with Exeter in partnership with Exeter College and was offered a two-year placement on the College Football Academy programme.
 Following Frear's impressive 2008–09 season for the youth team scoring 15 goals from the left side of midfield Frear was offered a professional contract in March 2009.

 In October 2009, Frear was sent out on loan to Southern League Premier Division side Tiverton Town initially on a month's loan later extended until the end of the season.

 Frear made his professional début for Exeter in the FA Cup against Walsall as an 83rd-minute substitute for Daniel Nardiello in a 1–1 draw.
 The following week Frear made his Football League début against Yeovil Town playing the final 26 minutes in a 2–2 draw.
 On 23 November 2011, Frear scored his first professional goal in an FA Cup replay against Walsall having come on as a second-half substitute.
 Frear made his first professional start the following weekend against Tranmere Rovers in a 3–0 victory.

 Frear signed a new contract with Exeter City in May 2012.

 In late October 2012 he joined Conference South side Salisbury City on a one-month loan deal and made an immediate impact.
 He linked up well with the team and in late November it was announced he would remain at Salisbury for another month.

 On 18 May 2013, Frear was released by Exeter City after he was not offered a new contract.
 He later signed at Salisbury City on a permanent basis.